computational-expression/project/CODE_REVIEW_PREP.md

 ## What to Expect During Code Review

-**Duration:** ~30 minutes per PR
-**Audience:** You + Teaching Assistant/Instructor
 **Format:**
-1. TL reviews your code on screen (~10 min)
+1. TL/Instructor reviews your code in your pull request (PR)
-2. TL asks conceptual questions from our slides (~15 min)
-3. You may be asked to whiteboard solutions (~5 min)

-**How Conceptual Questions Work:**
-- We will **randomly select 3 concepts** from the list below
+2. **Randomly selects 3 computational concepts** from the topics we covered in class (see list below)
-- Each concept is something we covered in lectures (Weeks 2-12)
-- You should be able to explain how you used each concept in YOUR code
+3. **Asks 3 questions** about how you used each concept - one question per concept
-- Questions will ask about the "how" and "why" of your implementation
-- No trick questions - just checking your understanding!
+4. For each concept, the question will be one of these three types:
+   - **Question Type 1:** Execution tracing - walk through your code step-by-step with specific inputs
+   - **Question Type 2:** Edge cases - explain what happens with unusual or boundary inputs
+   - **Question Type 3:** Code modification - make a small change to your code and trace through it
+5. You use a whiteboard to **reproduce portions of your code** and explain:
+   - What happens step-by-step
+   - What values are stored in variables/data structures
+   - How data flows through your code
+6. TL/instructor approves your PR or requests changes.

+**Remember:** Code reviews are not about being perfect.
+They are about demonstrating that you understand the code you wrote.
+We want to see that you can trace through your own code and explain what is happening!

 ---

+## The Three Question Types

+For each of the 3 randomly selected concepts, we will ask one question.
+Questions will follow one of these three patterns:

+**Question Type 1: Execution Tracing**
+- Walk through your code step-by-step with specific inputs
+- Show how variables change, what loops/conditionals do, what functions return
+- Demonstrate understanding of your actual code logic

+**Question Type 2: Edge Cases & Variations**
+- Explain what happens with boundary cases (empty inputs, extreme values, etc.)
+- Show how your error handling works (if applicable)
+- Demonstrate understanding beyond the "happy path"

+**Question Type 3: Code Modification**
+- Make a small modification to your code and trace through the result
+- Explain what changed and why the modification has the expected effect
+- Demonstrate understanding of how pieces fit together

+---

 ## Before Your Code Review

 ### Prepare Your Code
-- [ ] Code is clean and well-commented
+- [ ] Code is clean and well-formatted
 - [ ] All docstrings are complete and accurate
 - [ ] Code runs without errors
-- [ ] You've tested all major features
+- [ ] You have tested all major features
 - [ ] No unused imports or variables

 ### Know Your Code
 - [ ] Understand every line you wrote
 - [ ] Be able to explain why you made design choices
-- [ ] Know the flow of your main functions
+- [ ] Know the flow of your main functions and loops
-- [ ] Understand edge cases and error handling
-- [ ] Be ready to modify code on the fly if asked
+- [ ] Be ready to trace through code with sample inputs
+- [ ] Understand what data is stored at each step
+- [ ] Know your edge cases (empty lists, invalid input, etc.)

-### Practice Whiteboarding
+### Practice All Three Question Types
+**Question Type 1: Execution Tracing**
+- [ ] Trace through each loop step-by-step with specific inputs
+- [ ] Show how variables change at each iteration
-- [ ] Draw your class diagram
+- [ ] Practice with different input sizes (small, large, etc.)

+**Question Type 2: Edge Cases & Variations**
-- [ ] Pseudocode your main algorithm
+- [ ] Trace through your code with empty inputs
-- [ ] Explain call flow between methods
+- [ ] Trace with invalid or unexpected inputs
-- [ ] Show how data flows through your classes
+- [ ] Show how your error handling works

-### Prepare Examples
-- [ ] Know how to run specific features
+- [ ] Practice explaining what happens in edge cases

+**Question Type 3: Code Modification**
-- [ ] Have test cases ready
+- [ ] Practice modifying your code on paper
-- [ ] Know what inputs cause errors
+- [ ] Trace through the modified version
-- [ ] Be ready to show error handling
+- [ ] Be able to explain what changed and why
+- [ ] Think about alternative implementations

 ---

 ## Concepts We'll Ask About

-During your code reviews, we will **randomly select 3 concepts** from this list to ask about.
-You should be prepared to explain how you used each concept in your code, how it works, and the trade-offs of your implementation.
+We will **randomly select 3 concepts** from this list and ask **one question per concept** about how you used it in your code.

 **Study these concepts from our slides (Weeks 2-12):**